Grab Lunch in San Diego, for Business or Pleasure

 9 Jake's Del Mar

 Jake's Del Mar has been popular with residents and visitors for many years.
 The restaurant is located right on the sand and open daily for lunch, happy hour, and dinner as well as Sunday brunch.
 Jake's also has a very large selection of gluten-free menu options available at all times.
-Choose from seafood dishes such as sesame wasabi ahi, seafood Casear salad, or local Carlsbad mussels.
-Try mustard and spice California lamb, Jake's Bistro burger, or vegetarian options.
+Choose from seafood dishes such as ahi tartare tacos, seafood salad, or lobster club.
+Try street tacos, Jake's Bistro burger, or vegetarian options.
 The gigantic macadamia nut ice cream, chocolate cookie crust Hula pie is worth saving some extra room for.
 Jake's has also been recognized for their recycling and other green efforts.
+The restaurant and menu have just received an awesome refresh.
 (858-755-2002)

 7 Con Pane

 With a reputation of making some of the best bread in San Diego, Con Pane also serves up breakfast and lunch favorites in addition to baked goods.
 The lunch menu is small, but it will be hard to fight the urge to pair a sandwich with a chocolate croissant, cookie or similar.
 Pets are welcome on the patio outside and kids order favorites like peanut butter and jelly that literally oozes out the sides.
-The Liberty Station location allows for plenty of parking though if you're pressed for time, call Con Pane in advance to skip any waiting. ((619) 224-4344)
+The Liberty Station location allows for plenty of parking though if you're pressed for time, call Con Pane in advance to skip any waiting.
+Con pane uses bread so fresh that you're bound to take a loaf or three home with you after lunch. ((619) 224-4344)

 6 World Famous